maxodsbjerg/ScalableReadingOfStructuredData/20220117_PHedits_scalable-reading-of-structured-data.md

 wish to inspect.
 In this case, you wish to isolate the columns favorite\_count, screen\_name, verified and text.

-You then arrange them after their favorite\_count value by using the `arrange`-function.
+You then arrange them after their "favorite\_count" value by using the `arrange`-function.

     sesamestreet_data_favorite_count_over_50 %>%